-As you know through the Rural Services Partnership (RSP), we are creating groups of Rural Organisations, similar to the way we grouped rural local authorities in the past.
-The RSP includes groups of rural Housing Associations; (The Rural Housing Alliance), Health organisations; (Rural Health Network); Fire Services: and a group looking at crime and community safety issues in rural areas (Rural Crime Network).A lot of councils no longer run a Local Strategic Partnership but feel it is essential to retain less formal links with the various organisations that were involved.
-Because of the way we are structured serving both local authorities and other public service providers and the way we are growing interest groups we can readily offer a clear opportunity for all to benefit here from closer working; bringing the sectors together nationally to learn from each other.
+Through the Rural Services Partnership (RSP), we are creating groups of Rural

+Organisations, similar to the way we grouped rural local authorities in the past.
+The RSP includes groups of rural Housing Associations; (The Rural Housing Alliance), Health organisations; (Rural Health Network); Fire Services; and a group looking at crime and community safety issues in rural areas (Rural Crime Network).A lot of authorities no longer run a Local Strategic Partnership but remain keen to retain less formal links with the various organisations that were involved.
+Because of the way we are structured serving both local authorities and other public service providers and the way we are growing interest groups we can readily offer a clear opportunity for authorities to benefit from working closer to these organisations: bringing the sectors together to learn from each other.